+While almost everyone in the Western world has and uses email on daily basis, it’s not the rule for Chinese internet users.
 Statistics reveal that nowadays roughly 5% of Chinese people open their emails.
-And they most probably do that for a particular purpose – definitely not to see if You have emailed them too or not.
+And they most probably do that for a particular purpose – not to see if you have emailed them too or not.
+So whatever email subject or email design you will offer them, the chances that they will even click to open the message are very low.

-They don’t use email addresses to register on various platforms or for services because they have their mobile phone numbers tightly linked to their identity.
+Chinese people don’t use email for professional matters, as they use WeChat for that.
+They also don’t leave their email addresses to register on various platforms or services because they have their mobile phone numbers and WeChat IDs tightly linked to their identity.
+An equivalent of marketing emails is also embedded in Wechat.

 How does China make up for Email Marketing?

-WeChat marketing is analogous in its functions to Emailing.
-While no one opens emails, around 900 million people use WeChat on a regular basis.
+WeChat marketing is analogous in its function to sending a promotional email.
+While no one opens emails, there are 1.26 billion active monthly users on Wechat that sum up to your potential Chinese customers.
 61% of WeChat users open it at least 10 times per day.
-So this is the right tool to target one’s market with promotional content.
+So this is the right tool to target the Chinese market with promotional content.

-How to make use of WeChat for marketing?
+How to make use of WeChat Official Accounts for marketing?

+Data shows, that 8 out of 10 WeChat users check the app to read newsletters of their favourite brands and accounts.
 Chinese people enjoy looking for information on their own, but they also like it a lot when the right content reaches them on WeChat.
-In their opinion, only a respected and secure business can use WeChat to reach out to the crowds with a product.
+In their opinion, only a respected and secured business can use WeChat to reach out to the crowds with a product.
 So they give due consideration to the information that arrives at them through WeChat.

 - Up-to-date information;